How Strong Am I?

 Which group should I care about?

-Most people find the Barbell Lifters ring most meaningful.
-It compares you to a barbell-trained population, while still adjusting for your sex, age, and bodyweight, so it is usually the fairest peer group for strength athletes.
+Most lifters should start with Barbell Lifters.
+It compares you to people who actually train with a barbell, while still adjusting for sex, age, and bodyweight, so it is usually the fairest peer group for strength athletes.

 How do you estimate percentiles?

-We use the Kilgore strength standards as anchor points, calibrated by age, sex, and bodyweight, then map your lift into each universe's estimated distribution.
-So the universes change how tough the comparison is, while your personal profile still shapes the result.
+We use Kilgore strength standards as anchor points, calibrated by age, sex, and bodyweight, then map your lift into each universe's estimated distribution.
+The result is an informed benchmark, not a literal leaderboard of every person alive.

 Am I being compared to everyone, or only people like me?

-Only partially to everyone.
-General Population, Gym-Goers, Barbell Lifters, and Powerlifting Culture describe the broader group, but your percentile is still adjusted for your sex, age, and bodyweight.
-So you are not being ranked against all men and women combined with no adjustment.
+Both.
+General Population, Gym-Goers, Barbell Lifters, and Powerlifting Culture describe the broader pool, but your score is still adjusted for sex, age, and bodyweight.
+You are not being thrown into one giant pile with no context.

 Should I enter my true 1RM or an estimate?